api-evangelist/providers/_store/mastercard.md

         name: Glossary | In Control for Mobile Payments | Mastercard Developers
         type: Glossary
     description: >-
-      Mastercard In Control™ for Mobile Payments (ICMP) utilizes Mastercard Digital Enablement Service (MDES) to tokenize virtual cards into a digital wallet.
+      Mastercard In Control" for Mobile Payments (ICMP) utilizes Mastercard Digital Enablement Service (MDES) to tokenize virtual cards into a digital wallet.
 In addition to e-commerce purchasing, users can utilize tap-and-go (contactless) purchasing and enjoy a faster checkout experience.